arsh747/Trivia/README.md

 # Trivia Quest

-Part of the **MetaPlay: A Multi Game Offline Platform** — a knowledge-based quiz game with a clean, minimal interface designed to support focus and learning.
+A Unity knowledge-based quiz game with a clean, minimal interface designed to support focus and learning.

 ## Description
 An MCQ (multiple choice question) trivia game that pulls questions from a local question bank.
 Players select the correct answer under a countdown timer to score points.